Over-milling in cement production

 The granularity of the finished cement affects its hydration reaction rate, as well as the amount of water, retardant, and dispersant needed and is a key factor in determining the strength of the cement.
 In many cases, to ensure a minimum grade cement strength, cement producers often choose safety over milling.
 However, over-milling is an expensive solution which requires huge energy consumption and lowers the plant throughput.

 Cement producers need to react quickly to any anomalies and improve their monitoring to solve this challenge.
 By reacting quicker to anomalies, cement producers could be more sustainable in their energy consumption and ensure optimal short-term and long-term cement strengths.

-Our process expert, Alain Blasco, will explore the benefit of real-time particle sizing solutions and discuss analytical improvements to better monitor cement quality.
+Our process expert, Alain Blasco, will explore the benefit of real-time particle sizing solutions like Insitec and discuss analytical improvements to better monitor cement quality.
 Furthermore, he will also discuss tips and tricks to minimize grinding issues in cement production.